EmployersIndividuals

 4. Building the workforce of 2030: Read our latest research

 The age of AI is officially here and the business landscape is changing fast.
-Keeping pace with these technological innovations is a formidable challenge: but failing to act now could cost you.
+But a widening AI skills gap means keeping pace with technological innovation is a formidable challenge.
+Failing to act now could cost you.

 It’s no surprise, then, that businesses are feeling the pressure.
-Our latest research finds that over two-thirds of leaders believe their organisation will need to shift their workforce skills to stay competitive as we head into 2030 and beyond.
+Our Preparing for the AI Revolution Report finds that over two-thirds of leaders believe their organisation will need to shift their workforce skills to stay competitive as we head into 2030 and beyond.

 Employers must act now to transform and future-proof their workforce, by upskilling their existing employees to close critical technical skills gaps.

-New data: Businesses need to act now on AI
+New data: Businesses need to act now on the AI skills gap

 Business leaders are seeing a fundamental mismatch between the skills they have in-house, and the skills they know they’ll need into the future.
 According to our findings, leaders see the biggest skills gap in artificial intelligence (AI).